bajhalshrey/Key-Server-Application/Readme.md

 9.  **Key Server Helm Deployment:** Installs or upgrades the Key Server application's Helm chart to the Kind cluster.
 10. **Kubernetes Deployment API Test (via `kubectl port-forward`):** Waits for the Key Server deployment to be ready and then establishes a temporary `kubectl port-forward` tunnel to its service.
 It automatically tests the `/health`, `/ready`, `/key/{length}`, and `/metrics` endpoints via `localhost`.
 This step should report `[SUCCESS]` if the application is running correctly within Kubernetes.
 11. **Kubernetes Ingress Verification:** Attempts to verify the Ingress endpoint (if enabled).
 (Note: This step might still fail on macOS due to specific host network routing issues, as detailed in **10.11.
 Symptom: Kubernetes Ingress Verification Fails (Status: 000)**).
+12. **Prometheus Metrics Verification:** The script queries Prometheus directly after Kubernetes deployment to confirm that application metrics (e.g., `http_requests_total`, `key_generations_total`) are being collected as expected, ensuring proper instrumentation and scrape configuration.
-12. **Reports Status:** Provides clear "OK" or "FAILED" messages for each stage and test.
+13. **Reports Status:** Provides clear "OK" or "FAILED" messages for each stage and test.
 If any stage or test fails, the script will exit with an error, guiding you to the specific troubleshooting section.

 ### How to Run `app_build_and_verification.sh`: